aave/docs-v3/protocol-feature-summary.md

 - [V3 Arbitrum](./deployed-contracts/v3-mainnet/arbitrum.md)

 ## Staking
+{% hint style=“info” %} Existing feature from aave governance V2.  {% endhint %}

-AAVE or ABPT [Aave Balancer Pool Token](https://pools.balancer.exchange/#/pool/0xc697051d1c6296c24ae3bcef39aca743861d9a81/about) holder can stake their AAVE or ABPT in the Safety Module to add more security to the protocol and earn Safety Incentives.
-In case of a shortfall event, up to 30% of your stake can be slashed to cover the deficit, providing an additional layer of protection for the protocol.
+An AAVE or ABPT [Aave Balancer Pool Token](https://pools.balancer.exchange/#/pool/0xc697051d1c6296c24ae3bcef39aca743861d9a81/about) holder can stake their AAVE or ABPT in the Safety Module to enhance protocol solvency and earn Safety Incentives.
+Upon the occurrence of a shortfall event, up to 30% of the token holder’s stake can be slashed to cover the deficit, providing an additional risk mitigation mechanism for the protocol.

-{% hint style="info" %}
-Staking option is only available on Ethereum Mainnet.
-Learn more about risks involved [here](https://docs.aave.com/faq/migration-and-staking)
-{% endhint %}
+{% hint style=“info” %} The staking option is only available on Ethereum Mainnet.
+Learn more about staking risks [here](https://docs.aave.com/faq/migration-and-staking) {% endhint %}

 ## Snapshot Voting
+{% hint style=“info” %} Existing feature from Aave governance V2.  {% endhint %}

-The [Aave Snapshot Space](https://snapshot.org/#/aave.eth) is a place for voters to gauge community sentiment for on-chain votes, or decide off-chain proposals.
-Voting on Snapshot proposals is done via a gasless signature, and is available with a variety of assets and chains.
+The [Aave Snapshot Space](https://snapshot.org/#/aave.eth) is a designated place for voters to gauge the community sentiment for on-chain votes and decide off-chain proposals.
+Voting on Snapshot proposals is done via a gasless signature and is compatible with a variety of assets and chains.
 A list of available voting strategies can be viewed [here](#network-feature-summary) or queried in realtime via this [GraphQL endpoint](https://hub.snapshot.org/graphql?query=%0Aquery%20Spaces%20%7B%0A%20%20spaces(%0A%20%20%20%20first%3A%2020%2C%0A%20%20%20%20skip%3A%200%2C%0A%20%20%20%20orderBy%3A%20%22created%22%2C%0A%20%20%20%20orderDirection%3A%20desc%2C%0A%20%20%20%20where%3A%20%7Bid%3A%20%22aave.eth%22%7D%0A%20%20)%20%7B%0A%20%20%20%20id%0A%20%20%20%20name%0A%20%20%20%20about%0A%20%20%20%20network%0A%20%20%20%20symbol%0A%20%20%20%20strategies%20%7B%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20network%0A%20%20%20%20%20%20params%0A%20%20%20%20%7D%0A%20%20%20%20admins%0A%20%20%20%20members%0A%20%20%20%20filters%20%7B%0A%20%20%20%20%20%20minScore%0A%20%20%20%20%20%20onlyMembers%0A%20%20%20%20%7D%0A%20%20%20%20plugins%0A%20%20%7D%0A%7D).

 ## On-Chain Governance

+{% hint style=“info” %} Existing feature from Aave governance V2.  {% endhint %}

-[Aave Governance](https://docs.aave.com/developers/v/2.0/protocol-governance/governance) allows holders of AAVE or stkAAVE to vote and propose changes/upgrades to the protocol and governance.
+[Aave Governance](https://docs.aave.com/developers/v/2.0/protocol-governance/governance) allows holders of AAVE or stkAAVE to vote and propose changes and/or upgrades to the protocol and governance.
 The governance process is described [here](https://docs.aave.com/governance/) in more detail.

-{% hint style="info" %}
-Aave Governance is only enabled on Ethereum mainnet.
-{% endhint %}
+{% hint style=“info” %} Aave Governance is only enabled on Ethereum mainnet. {% endhint %}

 ## Cross-Chain Governance Bridges

+{% hint style=“info” %} Relatively new feature integrated on chains that support cross-chain messaging.  {% endhint %}

 All voting for Aave Governance proposals occurs on Ethereum mainnet.
 Governance bridges can be used to take the result of proposal voting on Ethereum mainnet to execute proposals on other chains.
-[This repo](https://github.com/aave/governance-crosschain-bridges) contains the techinical implementation for cross-chain bridges.
+[This repo](https://github.com/aave/governance-crosschain-bridges) contains the technical implementation for cross-chain bridges.

-{% hint style="info" %}
-Cross-chain bridges are currently available for the Polygon and Arbitrum networks.
-{% endhint %}
+{% hint style=“info” %} The cross-chain bridge is currently available on the Polygon network. {% endhint %}